List of tallest buildings in Scandinavia

-This list of tallest buildings in Scandinavia ranks skyscrapers in Denmark, Norway, and Sweden that stand at least 100 m tall.
+This list of tallest buildings in Scandinavia ranks skyscrapers in Denmark, Norway, Sweden, and Finland that stand at least 100 m tall.
 The heights are based on height to architectural top; i.e. heights measured from the level of the lowest, significant, open-air, pedestrian entrance to the top of the building, including spires.
 Towers with no or few inhabitable floors are not included.